Oh My Food Recipes

 Chinese salt and pepper squid calamari on the square plate top view

 Enjoy this tasty and crispy Chinese salt and pepper squid/ calamari recipe!
-Also, check out these sticky rice dumplings, siu mai, congee, Chinese pancake, pineapple buns, eggplant pork stir fry and taro sago dessert recipes.
+Also, check out these sticky rice dumplings, siu mai, congee, Chinese pancake, pineapple buns, eggplant pork stir fry, salmon sushi cups and taro sago dessert recipes.

 You May Also Like These Recipes: